daviddossett/openai-next-chat/README.md

 npm install
 ```

-Then create a `.env.local` file and add your OpenAI API key:
+Then, create a `.env.local` file and add your OpenAI API key:

 ```bash
 # filename: .env.local